rkumar670/jQuery-Plugins/$.cookie/README.md

 ```
 domain: 'example.com'
 ```
 Optional.
-The Domain attribute specifies the domain for which the <br />
-cookie is valid.
-An explicitly specified domain must always start <br />
-with a dot.
+The Domain attribute specifies the domain for which the cookie is valid.
+An explicitly specified domain must always start with a dot.

 * <b>Max-Age=delta-seconds (Expires)</b>